MartijnWisse/mirte_workshop/arm_and_gripper.md

 - opens the gripper
 - brings the arm to the home position

+We have already provided a skeleton for this in the file `arm_task_server.py`, but it requires some modifications.

 Discuss with your team members what kind of services your application requires.